lhohan/lhohan.github.io/_drafts/scala-spray-nested-maps.markdown

 ```

 To marshall Scala objects to JSON we are using an easy to use, light-weight library called [spray-json](https://github.com/spray/spray-json).
-The documentation of this library is pretty solid so there’s no need to go over basics.
+The documentation of this library is pretty solid so there’s no need to go over the basics really.
 The feature we go into a bit deeper here is its
  (auto) conversion of standard Scala types to JSON including collections.

 Test first